XuehaiPan/nvitop/README.md

 # Only show devices in `CUDA_VISIBLE_DEVICES` (by integer indices or UUID strings)
 $ nvitop -m -ov

+# Only show GPU processes with the compute context. (type: 'C' or 'C+G')
+$ nvitop -m -c
 ```

 Press `q` to return to the terminal.